24aitor/Laralang/README.md

 **STRONGLY IMPORTANT:** Change the password of config *(Default password: laralangAdmin )*

 Apart from the password, the rest of default values can be modified also on `config/laralang.php`.
-Furthermore you can modify it in a specific translation with the functions below.
+Furthermore you can modify these in a specific translation with the functions below.

 ## Using laralang